casper-ecosystem/casperecosystem-io-data/ecosystem/cspr_studio/data.md

 - Trade NFTs with friends.
 - Use any image, video or audio file to get started.

-[Join us on Telegram](https://t.me/CSPRhub) for the latest news about CSPR.market and other apps from the CSPR Product Suite - powered by [MAKE](https://makegroup.io/).
+[Join us on Telegram](https://t.me/CSPRhub) for the latest news about CSPR.studio and other apps from the CSPR Product Suite - powered by [MAKE](https://makegroup.io/).

 <!--lang:es--]
 <!--lang:de--]